dimo414/bash-cache/README.md

 # Bash Cache

 Bash Cache provides a transparent mechanism for caching, or memoizing, long-running Bash functions.
-Although it can be used for scripting, its primary purpose is to cache the results of expensive commands for display in your terminal prompt.
+Although it can be used for scripting its motivating purpose is to cache the results of expensive commands for display in your terminal prompt.

-Originally part of [ProfileGem](http://hg.mwdiamond.com/profilegem) and [prompt.gem](http://hg.mwdiamond.com/prompt.gem), this functionality has been pulled out into a standalone utility.
+Originally part of [ProfileGem](http://git.mwdiamond.com/profilegem) and [prompt.gem](http://git.mwdiamond.com/prompt.gem), this functionality has been pulled out into a standalone utility.

 ## Installation